AVanDeBrook/c-primer/docs/c-primer.md

 # CEC 320 & 322 -- C Programming Primer & Resources
 This document is a work in progress.
-If you find any typos or resources that you think would be a good addition to this document, open an issue [here](https://github.com/AVanDeBrook/c-primer/issues) or send me a message (via Email or Canvas).
+If you find any typos or resources that you think would be a good addition to this document, open an issue [here](https://github.com/AVanDeBrook/c-primer/issues), [submit a pull-request](https://github.com/AVanDeBrook/c-primer/pulls) with your proposed changes, or send me a message (via Email or Canvas).

 ## Main Function
 Arguably the most important part of any C program is the main function.
 This is the entry point (aka reset vector) of your program.
 It generally takes one of the following two forms: